Boulogne Sur Mer: Primary and Secondary Education

-One of the prominent schools in Boulogne Sur Mer is the coeducational Colegio Cardenal Newman, a private Catholic school founded in 1948.
-The school offers education from kindergarten through secondary levels and is known for its rigorous academic programs and emphasis on Catholic values.
+Primary and secondary education in Boulogne Sur Mer is anchored by several long-established schools.
+One of the most prominent schools in Boulogne Sur Mer is the coeducational Colegio Cardenal Newman, a private Catholic school founded in 1948.
+The school is situation on Eliseo Reclus 1133, Boulogne Sur Mer, Buenos Aires.
+It provides instruction from kindergarten through the secondary level and is recognized for its academically rigorous curriculum as well as its emphasis on Catholic formation and community values.